orbeon/orbeon-forms-doc/configuration/properties/form-builder.md

 ## Action buttons in Form Builder

-### Action buttons on the Form Builder summary page
+### Action buttons on the Form Builder Summary page

-This controls which buttons appear on the Form Builder summary page.
+This controls which buttons appear on the Form Builder Summary page.

 ```xml
 <property as="xs:string"  name="oxf.fr.summary.buttons.orbeon.builder">